applidium/ADTransitionController/_includes/using.md

 ### Note
 When a `UIViewController` is pushed onto the stack of view controllers, the property `transitionController` becomes available to the controller (see example above: `self.transitionController`).
 This way, an `ADTransitionController` can be used like a `UINavigationController`.

+## ADTransitions

+For now, the built-in transitions available are the following:

+`ADCarrouselTransition`, `ADCubeTransition`, `ADCrossTransition`, `ADFlipTransition`, `ADSwapTransition`, `ADFadeTransition`, `ADBackFadeTransition`, `ADGhostTransition`, `ADZoomTransition`, `ADSwipeTransition`, `ADSwipeFadeTransition`, `ADScaleTransition`, `ADGlueTransition`, `ADPushRotateTransition`, `ADFoldTransition`, `ADSlideTransition`.

 ## ADTransitionController API

 The `ADTransitionController` API is fully inspired by the `UINavigationController`, to be very easy to integrate in your projects.
 The few differences between the two APIs are presented below.

 ### Methods

-The point of ADTransitionController is to be able to customize the animations for a transition between two UIViewController instances.
-By default the behavior is the following :
+The point of `ADTransitionController` is to be able to customize the animations for a transition between two `UIViewController` instances.
+These are the methods we added to let you take advantage of the built-in transitions:

-- pass `nil` to the transition parameters and the transition won't be animated
-- pass an `ADTransition` instance to animate the push
-- by default the pop uses the reverse animation used for the push but you can pass a different transition to change this behavior.

 ```objective-c
 - (void)pushViewController:(UIViewController *)viewController withTransition:(ADTransition *)transition;